 But we think it’s about time Constantine got his due with a more faithful big screen adaptation.
-A Constantine film could spin out of the in-development Justice League Dark film Dark Universe.
+A Constantine film could spin out of the (maybe still?) in-development Justice League Dark film Dark Universe.
 With the right visionary at the helm, a darker, more mystical take on the so-called Hellblazer would be the perfect window into a mystical branch of DC’s movies, featuring an acerbic sorcerer who single-handedly takes on demonic threats armed only with a bad attitude and a pack of smokes.

 Legion of Super-Heroes6 of 12

 The Legion of Super-Heroes may be a hard sell for comic books in recent years, but we think they’ve got great potential as a movie – think of it as DC’s Guardians of the Galaxy.

 Think about it – the Legion has dozens of members to choose from, each with insane powers and iconic looks, but to modern audiences, they’re kind of a mystery.
 Making a major motion picture would be the perfect opportunity to reestablish and re-contextualize the team into something more manageable and recognizable.

 And, with the Legion’s far-future setting, the sky’s the limit in terms of DC Easter Eggs and connections to the larger universe.
 How about using the future to foreshadow events in movies that happen in the past, using the reported Booster Gold movie as a possible connection?